- What is a NetCourse?

 - Is there homework?

-We do not assign howework, but the lectures do include exercises.
+We do not assign howework, but the lessons do include exercises.
 We

 suggest that you puzzle over them and ask questions if the solution